Bdot42/mfakto/README.txt

 # 2.2 Running mfakto (Linux) #
 ##############################

-- AMD APP 2.5 or higher and Catalyst driver 11.4 or higher are required
+- AMD APP SDK 2.5 or higher and Catalyst 11.4 or higher is required
 - run mfakto
-- precompiled version is only available for 64-bit (built on SuSE 11.4)
+- precompiled version is currently only available for 64-bit (built on SuSE 11.4)

 ################################
 # 2.3 Running mfakto (Windows) #
 ################################

-- Catalyst driver 11.4 or higher are required
+- AMD Catalyst 11.4 or higher is required
 - if driver < 11.10, install AMD APP SDK 2.5 and make sure
-  $AMD_APP_DIR/lib/x86_64 is in the path
+  $AMD_APP_DIR/lib/x86_64 is in the path.
 - Microsoft Visual C++ 2010 Redistributable Package for your platform and language, e.g. http://www.microsoft.com/downloads/details.aspx?familyid=BD512D9E-43C8-4655-81BF-9350143D5867&displaylang=de
-- 32-bit and 64-bit precompiled versions available; 64-bit siever is way more
+- 32-bit and 64-bit binaries available; 64-bit siever is much more
   efficient

 ####################################################################